 Sustainability is a big issue in the world of agave.
 Unlike other produce used to make spirits such as grapes, wheat or rye which can be planted and harvested within a year, agaves can take anywhere from seven to thirty years to grow and reach maturity.
-We try to ensure all our brands use agaves in a sustainable and responsible way, investing in reforestation and replanting programmes and trying to prevent the extinction of rarer species.
+We try to ensure all our brands make their spirits in a sustainable and responsible way, either by producing their spirits in an eco-friendly way by utilizing its waste products; investing in reforestation and replanting programmes or trying to prevent the extinction of rarer species.

-Any species of Agave have all kinds of uses, making it a hugely valuable plant:
+Any species of agave have all kinds of uses, making it a hugely valuable plant and can provide all things necessary for human living: Food, water, clothing, and shelter

-- Roots when cooked are a nutritional meal
+- Roots, when cooked, are a nutritious meal

-- Spikes can be used as weapons, needles and even for tattoos!
+- Spikes can be used as needles or pens, or in the past were even used for weapons

-- Leaves can be made into writing paper, shelter from rain (thatched) and even shoes & clothes
+- Leaves/pencas can be made into paper; shelter; textile for shoes & clothes

 Unlike any other spirit, the agave category has so many stories to tell and traditions to show, which has driven me to starting Casa Agave.